| HOLIDAY STRESSFive Ways to Keep the 'Merry'

 just spring it on each other, ohh, say, the night of the Dec.

+22. Be in agreement and plan ahead.
 This discussion should also include a talk about money, starting

 with agreeing on how much to spend on gifts.
 Do you both set a